 To help your baby start walking, you can try the following tips:

 Play together.
 When you’re around your baby, you can help them feel safer during playtime.
-That way, they're more comfortable exploring and have higher confidence.
+That way, they have higher confidence and are more comfortable exploring.

-You can help them by "baby-proofing" your home by making their space as safe as possible:
+You can help them by "baby-proofing" your home to make their space as safe as possible:

-- Install a child-proof gate to prevent your baby from going down the stairs
+- Install a child-proof gate to prevent your baby from going down stairs.

 Baby Products for Walking

 Baby walkers.
 Medical professionals do not recommend using baby walkers.
-Because a walker makes it easy for your baby to get around, your baby’s leg muscles may not develop properly.
+Because a walker makes it easier for your baby to get around, their leg muscles may not develop well enough to walk on their own.
 Also, when a baby is propped up on a baby walker, it can be easier for them to get into things they normally wouldn’t be able to reach, like hot items or poisons that could be dangerous.
 This makes baby walkers even less safe.

 What’s Next After Your Baby Starts Walking?